dfinity/ic-gamekit/godot/README.md

 # Internet Computer GameKit for Godot
 Internet Computer GameKit is an open-source toolkit for Godot game developers who want to develop games on the Internet Computer.
-It's under `godot/addons/ic-gamekit` folder which contains a Godot plugin for Internet Computer.
+It's under `godot/*.*/addons/ic-gamekit` folder which contains a Godot plugin for Internet Computer.

 ## Installing
-You can just simply copy `addons/ic-gamekit` folder under you Godot project folder.
+You can just simply copy `addons/ic-gamekit` folder to you Godot project folder.
 Make sure you enable it via `Project Settings -> Plugins`.

-It's compatible with Godot 3.x.
+The plugin system in Godot has been upgraded in Godot 4.x which is not compatible with Godot 3.x.
+This is why we have two versions under different folders, which are named with the Godot version number.
+Please make sure you choose the right Godot version before installing.

 ## IC Connector